pingcap/docs/faq/manage-cluster-faq.md

 ## PD management

-This section describes common problems you may encounter during PD management and their causes and solutions.
+This section describes common problems you may encounter during PD management, their causes, and solutions.

 ### The `TiKV cluster is not bootstrapped` message is displayed when I access PD